eenock/eenock/README.md

 Here are some projects I'm proud of:

 - **Mindful-journal**
-  Classic arcade game built with Python (likely Pygame).
-Fun intro to game development and event handling.
+  Classic minimal journal web app built with Nextjs, Typescript.
+Fun intro to my love for writing my feelings and about my day.
   [View Repo](https://github.com/eenock/Mindful-Journal)

 - **Tic-Tac**